Doctor of Business Administration (DBA) Programs and Degrees (PhD)

 MBA or DBA?

-Generally, though DBA students tend to be more senior than their MBA counterparts as an MBA (or other masters-level management degree) is usually a pre-requisite for enrolling on a DBA course.
+DBA students, generally tend to be more senior than their MBA counterparts as an MBA (or other masters-level management degree) is usually a pre-requisite for enrolling on a DBA course.
 The appeal of a Doctorate degree in business administration could be to distinguish oneself in terms of knowledge and skills from peers and to potentially rev up one’s professional value.

 What Is an Executive DBA Program?

-Executive DBA programs are part-time Doctor of Business Administration Programs built to equip executives and senior managers with methods to address complex industry and organizational challenges.
+Executive DBA degrees are part-time Doctor of Business Administration Programs built to equip executives and senior managers with methods to address complex industry and organizational challenges.

 Credit for Experience